mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ![](Images/4.7.png)

-- To display all the fields for a single `Product` object add an `Details` action method in the `AdminController` class
+- To display all the fields for a single `Product` object add an `Details` action method in the `AdminController` class.

 ```
 using Microsoft.AspNetCore.Mvc;